 In the draft N-methylpyrrolidone (NMP) risk evaluation, EPA reviewed over 30 potential NMP uses, such as adhesives, sealants, arts and craft paints, paint and coating removers, adhesive removers, and degreasers.
 Below are the draft risk evaluation and support documents for NMP.

-Upon publication of the Federal Register notice announcing the availability of the draft risk evaluation, the public will have an opportunity to comment on the draft risk evaluation for 60 days in docket EPA-HQ-OPPT-2019-0236.
-EPA will also hold a peer review meeting of EPA’s Science Advisory Committee on Chemicals (SACC) on the draft risk evaluation for this chemical’s conditions of use on December 5-6, 2019.
+The Agency will be accepting comment on the draft risk evaluation until January 21, 2020 in docket EPA-HQ-OPPT-2019-0236.
+EPA also held a peer review meeting of EPA’s Science Advisory Committee on Chemicals (SACC) on the draft risk evaluation for this chemical’s conditions of use on December 5-6, 2019.